 - Once we have drafted your online application form, we will email you a copy to review so that you can let us know if any changes are needed.
 Rest assured that will be making sure you are fully involved in every aspect of your case, for your peace of mind.

 - When the form is ready for submission, we will submit the online application for you, and we will use your credit/debit card to pay the appropriate government fee and NHS Surcharge payments.
 Once the payments have been made, we can book your biometric appointment at the nearest biometric centre.

 - After online submission, your dedicated consultant will be able to upload all your supporting documents to the Home Office server and then provide your fully prepared application back to you so that you can take it to the biometric centre with you.

 - After attending your biometric appointment and having your biometrics taken, we will have to wait for either one working day (with the Super Priority Service) or 8-weeks (with the Standard Service) for the Home Office caseworker to make a decision on your application.

 - Once a decision has been made, First Migration will receive your decision by email first, and then by hardcopy in the post within 3-4 working days.
 We will then receive your new Biometric Residence Permit (BRP) ID card at our office within 7 – 10 working days of approval and will organise to get the BRP card to you.
 At this point, our service will come to an end, and all you will have to do is prepare for the Spouse Visa extension application in 2.5 years.

-The application process using our Full Representation Service when applying outside the UK
+The UK Spouse Visa application process using our Full Representation Service if applying outside the UK

 - You would sign up for our service by paying our professional fee and agreeing to our Terms and Conditions.

 - Once done, we would send you our detailed document list, document templates and everything you need to start gathering the required supporting documents.